IEA (2023), Global Energy and Climate Model, IEA, Paris https://www.iea.org/reports/global-energy-and-climate-model, License: CC BY 4.0

 The projections are based on the average retail prices of each fuel used in final uses, power generation and other transformation sectors.
 These end-use prices are derived from projected international prices of fossil fuels and subsidy/tax levels and vary by country.

 We use the medium variant of the United Nations projections as the basis for our population growth.
-In this variant, global population growth slows over the coming decades, but the total population nonetheless rises from 7.8 billion today to more than 9.6 billion in 2050.
+In this variant, global population growth slows over the coming decades, but the total population nonetheless rises from 8 billion in 2022 to 9.7 billion in 2050.
+Population growth in the medium variant is not linear, and the rate of growth slows over time.

 International prices for coal, natural gas and oil in the GEC Model reflect the price levels that are needed to stimulate sufficient investment in supply to meet projected demand.
 They are one of the fundamental drivers for determining fossil fuel demand and supply projections in all sectors and are derived through iterative modelling.